rssnyder/rssnyder/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on crypto/stock bots using binance and discord, and expanding my "private-cloud".
+- 🔭 I currently run a discord bot hosting/creation buissness, building financial displays for use in discord servers.
 - 🏛️ At work I run an enterprise AWS platform using Python, CDK, Terraform, and much more!
 - 🏘️ At home I run everything on Ubuntu bare metal, or using Digital Ocean.
 - 🐍 Proficant in: `Python, Linux Systems, Terraform, and AWS`